2025:

-AAUW Women Advocate for
+AAUW Women CONTINUE to Advocate for

 A More Perfect State with an Equal Rights Amendment